Department of Pediatrics

 Content

 Morning Report is led by the post-call fellow every morning.
 Overnight admissions are presented and review of relevant pathophysiology, mechanisms of disease, evidence–based decision making and teaching points are reviewed.
-The presence of numerous on-service attendings, fellows, residents and neonatal nurse practitioners makes for a rich discussion group with interactive learning from each other.
-A teaching radiologist accompanies rounds to review images on any patients the group requests.
+The participation of numerous on-service attendings, fellows, and APPs makes for a rich discussion group with interactive learning from each other.
+A teaching radiologist frequently accompanies Morning Report to review images on any patients the group requests.

 Heading